International Trade Commission

 Brooks Kushman IP litigators have the ITC and trial experience, technical and scientific training, and thorough knowledge of IP law and procedure to represent companies in all industries in ITC investigations.
 We have successfully represented clients in a broad range of industries and have a strong bench of attorneys that understand the intricacies complex technologies.

-- In the matter of Certain Automotive Parts, Investigation No. 337-TA-557 (U.S. International Trade Commission): We served as trial counsel for Ford Motor Company in a design patent lawsuit directed to vehicle replacement (“crash”) parts.
-The investigation resulted in an infringement finding, a decision upholding the validity of seven design patents, and issuance of a General Exclusion Order preventing any infringing parts from entering the United States.
+In the matter of Certain Automotive Parts (ITC): Trial counsel for Ford Motor Company in a design patent lawsuit directed to vehicle replacement parts.
+Obtained infringement finding and upheld validity of seven design patents and obtained a General Exclusion Order preventing any infringing parts from entering the United States.
+Inv.
+No. 337-TA-557

-- In re Certain Wiper Blades, lnv.
-No. 337-TA-816 (International Trade Commission): We served as lead trial counsel for Corea Autoparts (CAP) in ITC investigation and parallel federal court litigation concerning “bracket-less” or “beam” style wiper blades.
-The litigation was resolved in a favorable settlement prior to trial.
+In re Certain Wiper Blades (D. Nevada; E.D.
+Michigan; ITC): Trial counsel for Corea Autoparts (CAP) in multiple patent infringement actions concerning “bracket-less” or “beam” style wiper blades.
+Obtained settlement prior to trial. lnv.
+No. 337-TA-816